 For all studies involving human subjects: Once the doctoral candidate has successfully completed the Preliminary Oral Defense and made any necessary revisions, they must apply to the Graduate & Professional Schools IRB before commencing any study activities (including recruitment).
 They should prepare their IRB applications with the guidance of their chairperson.
 All doctoral students must receive GPS IRB approval after passing Prelims and before commencing with any research methodology (including recruitment activities).

 Details of the GPS IRB process and application forms are available at the Pepperdine Community webpage for Graduate and Professional Schools IRB.

 Psychology Division Methods Review

-NOTE: Candidates must communicate with their chairperson any changes in the methodology.
-If changes impact human subject considerations, candidates may also need to resubmit the proposal for GPS IRB review and approval.
+NOTE: Candidates must communicate with their chairperson when preparing the IRB application and also when there are proposed changes in research methodology.
+If changes impact human subject considerations, candidates need to submit modifications to the IRB for review and approval.

 When the candidate has obtained the approvals and signatures of the committee members, all doctoral candidates must submit their dissertations to the Dissertation Support Office for APA format review.
 A clearance by the Dissertation Office is required to ensure that Pepperdine University format requirements and APA style guidelines have been maintained.

 After notifying your Program Administrator, submit the following to the Manager of Writing Support: